If individuals with special educational needs are equipped with the correct tools, they stand a greater chance of reaching their full potential.

 So in order to address and help alleviate some of these issues, we took advice from several dyslexia experts – most notably, Dr. Sue Fowler and her team at the Dyslexia Research Trust, Reading Clinic and Oxford University.

-These findings, together with the fact that every individual suffering from dyslexia is unique in regards to the obstacles they encounter when reading and the help they require to alleviate these obstacles was the major point high-lighted.
+These findings, together with the fact that every individual suffering from dyslexia is unique in regards to the obstacles they encounter when reading and the help they require to alleviate these obstacles were the major points high-lighted.

 With this in mind, KAZ Typing Tutor was further developed to produce a New SEN/Dyslexia Edition, especially tailored for individual dyslexic users.